-Tributary surveyed Distance surveyed (km.)
-Redds observed Redds/km.
-Tule Creek 4.25 12 2.82 major spawning trends of steelhead in the Trinity basin.
+The South Fork Steelhead Monitoring Project conducted steelhead spawning surveys in the South Fork Trinity basin from 1990-1995 in conjunction with adult steelhead electrofishing to monitor spawning success (unsuccessful).
+These surveys are the most complete data-set to date, showing major spawning trends of steelhead in the Trinity basin.
 Eltapom creek is the jewel of the South Fork, consistently having the highest redd densities in the basin.
-This holds true for this year's survey as well, as Eltapom had four times the redd density of any other tributary.
-Notice the variation in redd densities from year to year; high quality tributaries fluctuate from two to 15 redd/km each year, while poor quality tributaries fluctuate between zero and two redds/km each year.
-I believe this year's results most closely resemble returns from 1992-1993.
-These were low production years, which were immediately followed by a year of higher production.
+There is great variation in redd densities from year to year; high quality tributaries fluctuate from two to 15 redd/km each year, while poor quality tributaries fluctuate between zero and two redds/km each year.
+I believe this year's results again most closely resemble returns from 1992-1993.
+These were low return years, which were immediately followed by a year of higher adult returns.